tkubica12/dataplayground/notes/Databricks ML associate/3 - training and evaluation.md

 # Single-node vs. distributed solutions
 ML can be computationally intensive, so it would make sense to use distributed solution.
 There are two types of parallelism from multi-node perspective:
-- Embarassingly parallel - tasks do not neet to communicate during processing so job is divided and each task can be run on different node.
+- Embarrassingly parallel - tasks do not need to communicate during processing so job is divided and each task can be run on different node.
 Good example is movie rendering where you can go frame by frame or with hyperparameter tuning in ML.
-- Fine-grained paralellism - tasks need to communicate often.
+- Fine-grained parallelism - tasks need to communicate often.
 If very often this leads to creating solutions with ultra-low-speed networking (Infiniband to build HPC cluster).
-ML training might have some parts considered coarse-grained (eg. decision trees are calculated in parallel and then combined together), but especialy in Deep Learning they are fine-grained.
+ML training might have some parts considered coarse-grained (eg. decision trees are calculated in parallel and then combined together), but especially in Deep Learning they are fine-grained.

 - Sklearn, XGBoost, LightGBM, CatBoost are single-node solutions
 - MLLib (Spark ML) is distributed solution